Liubov12/Liubov12/README.md

 # Liubov_Koval
 Hey there 👋 , my name is Liubov Koval and I love coddind, UX/UI Design, web-development and travelling🌎 .

-Now I live in London, i have just completed a full-stack web development course at Le Wagon.
+Originally from Ukraine, Now I live in London, i have just completed a full-stack web development course at Le Wagon.

 💻 I’m currently working with my blog
 #